ebitengine/purego/README.md

 - **FreeBSD**: amd64, arm64
 - **Linux**: amd64, arm64
 - **macOS / iOS**: amd64, arm64
-- **NetBSD**: amd64, arm64
 - **Windows**: 386*, amd64, arm*, arm64

 `*` These architectures only support SyscallN and NewCallback

 ## Example

-The example below only showcases purego use for macOS, NetBSD and Linux.
+The example below only showcases purego use for macOS, and Linux.
 The other platforms require special handling which can be seen in the complete example at [examples/libc](https://github.com/ebitengine/purego/tree/main/examples/libc) which supports Windows and FreeBSD.

 ```go